LauraLynch1997/rock-paper-scissors-lizard-spock/README.md

 # Rock Paper Scissors Lizard Spock
 Rock Paper Scissors Lizard Spock is a more advanced version of the classic hand game Rock Paper Scissors.
-The popularity of this version of the game emerged in 2008 after the airing of The Big Bang Theory episode that introduced the game originally created by Sam Kass and Karen Bryla http://www.samkass.com/theories/RPSSL.html.
+The popularity of this version of the game emerged in 2008 after the airing of The Big Bang Theory episode that introduced the game originally created by [Sam Kass and Karen Bryla](http://www.samkass.com/theories/RPSSL.html).
 Many online versions of the game began to appear since then to entertain fans across the world wide web.

 This version of the game aided the developer in understanding and implementing the fundamentals of Java Script whilst also keeping user experience in mind.

 ## Existing Features:

 ### The Header Section
 This area contains the title of the game in the centre so users know exactly what game they are playing.
-A rules button to the left, once clicked, reveals an image depiction of the rules of the game for players to understand. written description for vision impaired users.
+A rules button to the left, once clicked, reveals an image depiction of the rules of the game for players to understand visually.
+A written description is also present for the use of screen-readers for vision impaired users.
 A dropdown button to the right, once clicked, gives the user the option of playing either the advanced Rock Paper Scissors Lizard Spock or the classic Rock Paper Scissors game against the computer, with the title changing depending on the game chosen.

 ### Game Area